 Our existing Earned Equity Program has successfully provided homeownership opportunities to prospective homeowners who are unable to secure conventional mortgages due to credit and other underwriting barriers.
 Simultaneously, our Down Payment Assistance program currently serves higher-credit, medium-income borrowers with decent income who need modest assistance with down payments and closing costs.
-These programs are vitals they offer a pathway to homeownership for the "missing middle" - individuals with the necessary financial resources who need support in building their credit scores and managing the initial costs associated with acquiring a home.
+These programs are vital as they offer a pathway to homeownership for the "missing middle"-individuals with the necessary financial resources who need support in building their credit scores and managing the initial costs associated with acquiring a home.

-Despite these successes, there remains a significant and underserved demographic: low and moderate-income families, particularly those in tribal communities.
-The primary challenges for these communities include not only securing affordable homes but also accumulating sufficient savings for down payments and closing costs, coupled with overcoming credit hurdles.
+Despite these successes, there remains a significant demographic with unmet housing needs: low and moderate-income families, particularly those in tribal communities.
+The primary challenges for these families include not only securing affordable homes but also accumulating sufficient savings for down payments and closing costs, coupled with overcoming credit hurdles.